curiousoffice/playbook/README.rst

 Adaptability
 ^^^^^^^^^^^^

-The team is able to quickly adapt to unexpected changes.
+The team's ability to quickly adapt to unexpected changes.

 Productivity
 ^^^^^^^^^^^^

-The rate of output of the team is above the average.
+The output rate of the team is above the average.

 Visibility
 ^^^^^^^^^^